NICHD-BSPC/intro-rnaseq-hpc/lessons/wk8_lesson03_over-representation_analysis.md

 names(OE_foldchanges) <- sigOE$symbol

-## Cnetplot details the genes associated with one or more terms - by default gives the top 5 significant terms (by padj)
+## Cnetplot details the genes associated with one or more terms - by default gives the top 5 significant terms (by padj).
-cnetplot(ego,
+cnetplot(ego, foldChange=OE_foldchanges,vertex.label.font=6)
-         showCategory = 5,
-         foldChange=OE_foldchanges,
-         vertex.label.font=6)

-## If some of the high fold changes are getting drowned out due to a large range, you could set a maximum fold change value
-OE_foldchanges <- ifelse(OE_foldchanges > 2, 2, OE_foldchanges)
-OE_foldchanges <- ifelse(OE_foldchanges < -2, -2, OE_foldchanges)

-## Or reduce the number of categories that you are looking at, at once
+## You can reduce the of categories that you are viewing on the same plot
 cnetplot(ego,
          showCategory = 3,
          color.params=list(foldChange=OE_foldchanges),